-Vibrant rich colours scour the landscape with yellow and red flowers blooming along the plains.
-As far as the eye can see the huge glaciers mark the edges of the world, sharp winds whip down from the glacier bringing a bite to the air along the plains.
-What the young girl could see for miles upon miles was long lush grasses, so tall that it reached up to her chest in some areas.
+Vibrant rich colours stretch across the landscape with yellow and red flowers blooming along the plains.
+As far as the eye can see huge glaciers mark the edges of the world.
+Sharp winds whip down from the glacier bringing a bite to the air along the plains.
+For miles upon miles the young girl could see long lush grasses, so tall that it reached up to her chest in some areas.
 The heat from the sun bought sweet aromas wafting in the breeze bringing the rich scent of mixed damp and dusty soil.
 The girl who was sitting in the dirt was the colour of leather, her long toned limbs had been bronzed from exposure to the sunlight since a young age.
 Close by to where she was sitting, a creek bubbled and murmured as it dashed by.
 In the palm of her hand a cool dark stone sat, being chiseled away at the edges to produce a small, light sharp blade used as a spear to pierce the flank of an unsuspecting animal.

 It was getting late.
-The sun was rapidly descending behind with mountain’s west of the plains obscuring much of the valley and casting it in shadow.
+The sun was rapidly descending behind with mountain’s, west of the plains obscuring much of the valley and casting it in shadow.
 She was walking at a rapid pace, not wanting to be caught out in the open.
-As the girl got closer to her camp aromas of the woody embers of many camp fires and the scent of fresh meat, wafted towards her making her mouth water.
-Hoping it was a mammoth that passed by earlier that day.
-Around the corner an amber glow illuminated a large group of people, all sitting round the fire devouring the fresh meat and exchanging stories from the days events.
+As the girl got closer to her camp, aromas of the woody embers of many camp fires and the scent of fresh meat wafted towards her making her mouth water.
+Hoping it was mammoth that passed by earlier that day.
+Around the corner an amber glow illuminated a large group of people, all sitting round the fire exchanging stories from the days events.
 The girl ran over to a familiar figure, one of safety and comfort.
 Her mother, she was home.